Pruning Shrub Roses in Spring

 These are not the only shrub roses on the market, though.
 Many more, featuring more refined blooms are available through vendors, such as David Austin English Roses.
 Many of these choice shrub roses are award-winning and selected for disease resistance as well as their voluptuous blooms with great fragrance.

-Another recommended group are the popular French Meilland® landscape roses, which are available as groundcover, bush, or larger shrub roses and feature numerous flowers all season long.
+Another recommended group are the popular French Meilland® landscape roses, which are available as a groundcover, bush, or larger shrub roses and feature numerous flowers all season long.
 They are available in lots of colors and are also markedly disease resistant and low maintenance.

 Pruning Shrub Roses